The ADHD Questionnaire For Adults: What You Should Know

 Mental health treatment through therapy

 Learning to manage challenging mental health symptoms is often possible by meeting with a mental health professional.
-If you sense you could use the support of a therapist but have little time to attend in-person sessions, online therapy can be an accessible option.
+If you sense you could use the support of a therapist but have little time to attend in-person sessions, online therapy can be an available option.

 Unpacking an ADHD questionnaire for adults in online therapy